fotf91/persadodeliverable/README.md

 - General errors that may occur per case.

 ## Collection of services
 A collection of services with sample input and endpoints per operation implemented, has been uploaded on Github as file [Persado Services.postman_collection.json](https://github.com/fotf91/persadodeliverable/blob/master/detailed_documentation/Persado%20Services.postman_collection.json).
+This file can be imported as a collection in Postman in order to be able to test the functionality easier.

 ## Technology Used